-- If the status of a "Provisionally Approved" CAP MOD changes to "Denied" or "PJM Withdrawn", there will be no change to any party's RPM Resource Commitments 11. - CAP MODs cannot be created during an RPM Auction's bidding window and clearing week. - CAP MODs that are not in the "Approved" status by the start date of the CAP MOD will have their status changed to "PJM Withdrawn". - CAP MODs that would cause the summer rating of a generation resource or the capacity value of an ELCC Resource to exceed such unit's Capacity Interconnection Rights will be "Denied" by PJM.
+- CAP MODs cannot be created during an RPM Auction's bidding window and clearing week. - CAP MODs that are not in the "Approved" status by the start date of the CAP MOD will have their status changed to "PJM Withdrawn". - CAP MODs that would cause the summer rating of a generation resource or the capacity value of an ELCC Resource to exceed such unit's Capacity Interconnection Rights will be "Denied" by PJM.